Documenting this year’s eruption.

 This time-lapse shows the slow, but unstoppable power of the lava.

 In this episode of the Starve the Doubts podcast, Darrell Darnell and Jared Easley ask whether a family should take a vacation when the new business is not doing well.

-After a failed suicide attempt, Keola Birano realized he needed to embrace his suicidal thoughts.—I feel my world collapsing on me as I stare at a bottle of pain killers.
+After a failed suicide attempt, Keola Birano realized he needed to embrace his suicidal thoughts. — I feel my world collapsing on me as I stare at a bottle of pain killers.
 My hands shake uncontrollably as the voices within beg for the pain to end.
-I grab my pills and try to muster up the courage to take them all while…
+I grab my pills and try to muster up the courage to take them…

 He discovered the key to forgiveness after a suicide attempt ended his church mission and tested his faith.

-When he made a mistake in class he learned of the power labels had on his life.—In one motion I shove my classmate across the room.
+When he made a mistake in class he learned of the power labels had on his life. — In one motion I shove my classmate across the room.
 He tumbles over some chairs and lands on his ass.
 I taunt him to stand up and fight.
 He looks stunned as I hop around waiting to pounce.
-My temper is so…
+My temper…